relatedcode/RelatedDB/README.md

 ## What is this?

-RelatedDB is a lightweight Swift wrapper around [SQLite](https://sqlite.org/faq.html).
+RelatedDB is a lightweight Swift wrapper for [SQLite](https://sqlite.org/faq.html) that simplifies database operations in iOS applications.

 ## Requirements